It is important to make sure you're getting paid the right

 friend of hers, also a waitress, told Marcia that she got paid

 leave in her part-time job.
-Marcia complained to her boss who
+Marcia complained to her boss who said

 Her boss apologised because he'd mistakenly thought part-time